 - Rest and Serve: Remove the gratin from the oven.
 Let it rest for 5-10 minutes before serving.
 Garnish and enjoy!

-How to make brussels sprouts gratin step by step photos:
+How to make brussels sprouts gratin step by step photos

-Tips for making ahead and freezing vegetable gratin:
+Tips for making ahead and freezing gratin

 Can you make brussels sprouts au gratin in advance?